 Switchgrass is a native warm season (NWS) perennial grass that can be grown throughout Georgia and most of the United States.
 Its primary use in Georgia has been for wildlife and conservation purposes.
 Recently, switchgrass has attracted attention as a potential bioenergy crop.
 High yields of biomass with relatively few inputs make switchgrass a favorable choice for bioenergy production.
 In contrast, the use of switchgrass in pastures and hayfields in Georgia is limited because other introduced species (e.g., bermudagrass, bahiagrass, tall fescue, etc.) are more easily managed for high yields and forage quality.

 This publication provides basic information about switchgrass and its use as a bioenergy crop, forage crop, and wildlife habitat.
-A companion Web site ( 003E www.caes.uga.edu/commodities/fieldcrops/switchgrass/index.html 16EC ) also serves as a directory that links to other online resources about switchgrass, its uses, and relevant research and policy issues.
+A companion Web site (https://georgiaforages.caes.uga.edu/species-and-varieties/warm-season/switchgrass.html) also serves as a directory that links to other online resources about switchgrass, its uses, and relevant research and policy issues.

 Switchgrass is a native warm season (NWS) perennial grass that is often grown as a forage crop, natural wildlife habitat, or, increasingly, as a bioenergy crop.
 Switchgrass can grow more than 10 feet tall, and well-managed stands may last for decades.
 Once switchgrass is established, its bunch-type growth habit makes it very competitive with weeds; however, it is not considered invasive.

 Switchgrass naturally spans throughout much of the U.S. east of the Rocky Mountains.
 As a result of this habitat diversity, the switchgrass species has two major ecotypes: upland and lowland.
 Most of the recent research has focused on the lowland ecotype because of its high yield potential (often above 8 tons per acre) in the Southeast.
 Lowland varieties are also better adapted to the soils and conditions in this region.
 Switchgrass can grow in nearly all well- or moderately well-drained sites in Georgia.
-Although switchgrass does best in fertile soils, it is widely adapted to extreme soil pH (5.0-8.0), low soil P (>10 ppm or 20 lb/A), low soil K (>90 ppm or 180 lb/A), and is also drought tolerant.
+Although switchgrass does best in fertile soils, it is widely adapted to extreme soil pH (5.0–8.0), low soil P (> 10 ppm or 20 lb/acre), low soil K (> 90 ppm or 180 lb/acre), and is also drought tolerant.

 Successful establishment and maintenance of productive switchgrass stands require significant management by the producer/landowner.
 Further, the end goal for the stand (i.e., whether it will be for biomass, forage, or wildlife habitat) can dictate the management and inputs required.
 This section presents management recommendations for switchgrass production.